yujunz/gitlab.com-runbooks/howto/k8s-plantuml-operations.md

 ## Updating secrets

 PlantUML has a single secret `plantuml-cert` which is the SSL certificate for the L7 LB created in GCP.
-To update this certificate when it close to expiration follow the secret instructions in the project [README.md](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/plantuml/blob/c821508531a7610722174430eb63cfe1b9891304/README.md).
+To update this certificate when it is close to expiration follow the secret instructions in the project [README.md](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/plantuml/blob/c821508531a7610722174430eb63cfe1b9891304/README.md).